aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 The following code example shows how to export round-trip information when converting a document from DOCX into HTML:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_html_save_options-ExportRoundtripInformation.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_html_save_options-ExportRoundtripInformation.py" >}}

 {{% alert color="primary" %}}